dshefchik/linter-javac/README.md

     'linter-javacs':
       'javaExecutablePath': null # java path. run 'which javac' to find the path

+## Class Path
+If your open project has a '.classpath' file in the top-level directory, linter-javac will parse the paths and add them to the compiler classpath

 ## Other available linters
 There are other linters available - take a look at the linters [mainpage](https://github.com/AtomLinter/Linter).